Heimdall: Prose Edda

 The cock Gullinkambi atop his head and the burning rainbow bridge Bifröst in the background, Heimdall blows into Gjallarhorn while holding a sword with a man's face on it (a reference to the "man's head" kenning).
 Illustration (1907) by J. T. Lundbye.

 In the Prose Edda, Heimdall is mentioned in the books Gylfaginning, Skáldskaparmál, and Háttatal.
 In Gylfaginning, the enthroned figure of High tells the disguised mythical king Gangleri of various gods, and, in chapter 25, mentions Heimdall.
 High says that Heimdall is known as "the white As", is "great and holy", and that nine maidens, all sisters, gave birth to him.
-Heimdall is called Hallinskiði and Gullintanni, and he has gold teeth.
+Heimdall is called Hallinskiði and Gullintanni ('gold-tooth'); he had gold teeth.
 High continues that Heimdall lives in "a place" called Himinbjörg and that it is near Bifröst.
 Heimdall is the watchman of the gods, and he sits on the edge of heaven to guard the Bifröst bridge from the berg jötnar.
 Heimdall requires less sleep than a bird, can see at night just as well as if it were day, and for over a hundred leagues.
 Heimdall's hearing is also quite keen; he can hear grass as it grows on the earth, wool as it grows on sheep, and anything louder.
 Heimdall possesses a trumpet, Gjallarhorn, that, when blown, can be heard in all worlds, and "the head is referred to as Heimdall's sword".
 High then quotes the above-mentioned Grímnismál stanza about Himinbjörg and provides two lines from the otherwise lost poem about Heimdall, Heimdalargaldr, in which he proclaims himself to be the son of Nine Mothers.

 In chapter 49, High tells of the god Baldr's funeral procession.
-Various deities are mentioned as having attended, including Heimdall, who there rode his horse Gulltopr.
+Various deities are mentioned as having attended, including Heimdall, who rode his horse Gulltopr.

 In chapter 51, High foretells the events of Ragnarök.
 After the enemies of the gods will gather at the plain Vígríðr, Heimdall will stand and mightily blow into Gjallarhorn.
 The gods will awake and assemble together at the thing.
 At the end of the battle between various gods and their enemies, Heimdall will face Loki and they will kill one another.
 After, the world will be engulfed in flames.
 High then quotes the above-mentioned stanza regarding Heimdall raising his horn in Völuspá.